jethanivijay/devopswithgithubhack/Challenges/README.md

 - This folder is place Holder for Challenges.
-- Challenges will be unloaded based on progress of teams.
+- Challenges will be uploaded based on progress of teams.